 - Nominations have to be made by a staff member of an ERCIM member institute.
 Self-nominations are not accepted.
 Each institute can forward two nominations to the final evaluation.
 If there are more than two nominations coming from an ERCIM member institute, it is the responsibility of this institute to select the maximum two nominees.

-- Nominations must be submitted through the Cor Baayen Award Nomination Form (available when the 2023 Call is open) and provide a URL to the candidate's full-text PhD thesis as well as the candidate's full-text best papers or other main scientific achievements (max.
+- Nominations must be submitted through the Cor Baayen Award Nomination Form and provide a URL to the candidate's full-text PhD thesis as well as the candidate's full-text best papers or other main scientific achievements (max.
 5).

 We specifically encourage nominations of candidates from underrepresented minorities, including but not limited to race, gender, and different abilities.